semgrep/semgrep-docs/docs/deployment/managed-scanning.md

 1. If the page doesn't display any repositories, click **Sync projects**.
 1. Optional: Perform a hard refresh (<kbd>Ctrl</kbd>+<kbd>F5</kbd> or <kbd>Cmd</kbd>+<kbd>Shift</kbd>+<kbd>R</kbd>).

-### How cloud scanning detects repositories
+### How managed scanning detects repositories

 - Repositories with **existing** Semgrep CI jobs are **excluded** from the list.
-See the following section to convert your existing Semgrep CI jobs to cloud scanning.
+See the following section to convert your existing Semgrep CI jobs to managed scanning.
 - Repositories must be accessible to both the public Semgrep GitHub app and the private Semgrep GitHub app.

 ### Convert or migrate an existing Semgrep CI job

-If you'd like to migrate a large number of Semgrep CI jobs to cloud scanning, you can reach out to your technical account manager (TAM) for assistance.
+If you'd like to migrate a large number of Semgrep CI jobs to managed scanning, you can reach out to your technical account manager (TAM) for assistance.

 <!-- the process requires deleting the project and is not entirely ideal and i'm not sure if we should just say "talk to a tam" -->

 1. Delete the project (link-tk)
-1. After deleting the project, the cloud scanning repository list should display the repository you want to convert.
+1. After deleting the project, the managed scanning repository list should display the repository you want to convert.
 Follow the steps in [Add a repository](#add-a-repository).

 :::warning
 - Deleting a project also deletes all of its associated history, findings and scan metadata. **This includes triaged findings**.
 When you re-add the repository, it is treated as a new project.